 a) Broad sets of applicability.

-The number of mobile devices designed and built to the IEEE 802.11 specification is continuously increasing.
-The demand for mobile communications is expected to increase at nearly 50% per year according to the Cisco Visual Networking Index [1].
-The outdoor Wi-Fi market is expected to grow 14% according to the Mordor Intelligence report [2] while broadcast traffic such as video dissemination has major share of this market.
+The number of IEEE 802.11 enabled end-consumer mobile devices is continuously increasing and the demand for WLAN mobile communications is expected to increase at nearly 50% per year according to the Cisco Visual Networking Index [1].
+The outdoor WLAN market is expected to grow 14% according to the Mordor Intelligence report [2] and broadcast traffic, such as video dissemination, has a major share of this market.
 In line with that, a recent Gartner Report states that the “proliferation of smartphones and increasing availability of high-speed … networks … are driving increased usage of video and other applications.
 CSPs are looking to improve the customer experience … [including] ...
 Wi-Fi equipment to improve ... network capacity” [3].

-Several ITS use cases either require that the sender of (MAC frames containing) broadcast information is authenticated, or that the integrity of the contains assured.
-In addition those use cases do not allow for authentication and association a prior receiving broadcast frames.
-In addition the reception of data coming from sensor that mainly reside without association in their deployment environment requires that other STAs have to receive unsolicited data at the MAC level and decide to accept the incoming frame based on an authenticated source.
-For both previous use case domains Gartner Report predicts 20.4 billion connected devices with an associated “spending on end points services [reaching] almost $2 trillion” [4].
+Several intelligent transport system (ITS) use cases either require that the sender of MAC frames containing broadcast information is authenticated, and that the integrity of the contents is assured.
+These ITS use cases may not be able to accommodate authentication and association phases prior to receiving broadcast information.

-Other use cases, for example live stream video distribution from sensors may require link level encryption.
+In addition, the reception of data coming from sensors, which mainly reside without association in their deployments, requires that other IEEE 802.11 enabled end-consumer mobile devices receive unsolicited data at the MAC level and then decide to accept the incoming frames, possibly based on an authenticated source.
+For similar use cases, a Gartner Report predicts 20.4 billion connected devices with an associated “spending on end points services [reaching] almost $2 trillion” [4].
+Furthermore, these use cases, for example live stream video distribution from sensors may require link level encryption.

-As a side effect, privacy issues as coming up due to the Europian GDPR are addressed for broadcast based services if 802.11 is enhanced by means of distributing authenticated and encrypted broadcast frames without requiring the association of the recepients.
-Providing those features maintains the Europian Wi-Fi market.
+Broadcasting to IEEE 802.11 mobile devices entails resolving outstanding privacy issues, such as the ability of end-user devices to choose if or how alerts, warnings, advertisements or other broadcast streams are received.
+Resolving these issues has an impact on energy efficiency and autonomy of IEEE 802.11 technology end-consumers.
+Increasing regulatory attention to security and privacy around the world, calls for efforts robust authentication and encryption mechanisms for broadcast frames, but also for assistance to broadcasters in ensuring that they are compliant with marketing, privacy and security expectations.

-Broadcast providers (public providers) are also evaluating current technologies operating in the unlicensed band to provide at low cost means for broadcasting public TV and especially radio channels.
-As this evaluation targets, for example, at the assessment if DVB can be replaced with alternative low cost technologies, receiving stations may not be capable of establishing bidirectional association and authentication with the sender.
+Broadcast providers (i.e. public providers) are evaluating current technologies operating in the unlicensed band to provide a low cost means for broadcasting public TV and especially radio channels.
+When DVB technologies are replaced with alternative low-cost technologies, such as WLAN, receiving stations may not be capable of establishing bidirectional association and authentication with the sender.

-The increasing IEEE 802.11 devices cause channel congestion, especially at a crowded area.
-Broadcast service is expected to provide benefit for all IEEE 802.11 devices, as it can reduce traffic on a channel by replacing frequently accessed information to broadcast.
+The increasing number of IEEE 802.11 mobile devices cause channel congestion, especially in high-density areas.
+An enhanced broadcast service (EBS) is expected to provide benefit for all IEEE 802.11 mobile devices, as it can reduce traffic on a channel by replacing frequently accessed unicast traffic with broadcast traffic.

 b) Multiple vendors and numerous users.

-Wide variety of chipset vendors currently build various IEEE 802.11 chipset.
-Significant variety of set makers also build various IEEE 802.11 capable devices, such as APs, smartphones, tablets and PCs.
-They are expected to implement IEEE 802.11 broadcast service.
+A wide variety of chipset vendors currently build various IEEE 802.11 chipsets.
+A significant variety of set makers also build various IEEE 802.11 enabled end-consumer mobile devices, such as APs, smartphones, tablets and PCs.
+They are expected to implement the IEEE 802.11 EBS.

-Stakeholders include chip makers, set makers, system integrators, telecom operators, transportation industries and store operators.
+Stakeholders include chip makers, set makers, system integrators, end-consumers, telecom operators, public broadcasters, transportation industries and store operators.

 1.2.2 Compatibility